Aftendo/aftendoNNAS/README.md

 you should look at the dev branch. code is pushed more frequently there.
 # Can I use this?
 Yeah.
 Just make sure it's open source, and disclose your changes.
 (Basically fork the repo and make your changes there!!
 Then the git history will have all the changes disclosed, basically.
 I think.
 Don't take that as legal advice.)
-# I see code from Pretendo. (not yet as of right now)
+# I see code from Pretendo.
 Yes, I know.
 It's why our license for our code matches the same one from Pretendo's account server.

 I used to detail what we took but that was time consuming and jon said the git history would do what we needed anyway...